 KS4 Visual Arts & Design

 The Visual Arts & Design department is strongly committed to giving students a broad experience of a whole range of key visual arts and design disciplines at Key Stage 4.
 We offer an innovative approach to making work through a course that involves both traditional and experimental exploration of materials and concepts.
 We are involved in exploring new technologies within contemporary practice and strive to give students the essential practical, written and verbal skills in communicating ideas effectively in their own work.
-The BTEC Level 2 First Certificate in Art and Design comprises of a number of units over 2 years.
+The BTEC Tech Award in Art and Design Practice comprises of a number of units over 2 years.

 Students follow studies in general fine art and design, introducing students to many of the following areas: drawing and painting, sculpture, photography, graphics and multimedia, animation, fashion, illustration and textiles.
 There are opportunities for specialising further in some areas later on in the course.
 The exact units students follow are subject to facilities/staffing and interests of the new intake.